CodyMarkix/QOLBashScripts/README.md

 - toggletouchpad - Toggles the touchpad
 - vpnmanager - A CLI manager for VPNs
 - clock - A CLI clock app
-- optifinedownloader - Automatically downloads the Minecraft mod OptiFine and extracts it as a Forge mod to ~/Desktop

 ## "Installation" process